Manage AppArmor on Ubuntu Linux

 sudo apt install apparmor-utils apparmor-notify apparmor-profiles apparmor-profiles-extra

-Step 2: Check AppArmor Status
+How to Check AppArmor Service Status

 systemctl status apparmor